Which Multi-day Hikes in New Zealand Have Free Accommodation?

 This demanding hike in the Mt Richmond Forest Park rewards hikers with amazing views of the Waimea Plains and Kaikoura Ranges.
 The 7-day hike is serviced by standard Department of Conservation huts which are either free to camp by or NZ$5 per person per night.
 It is best to tackle this hike as a group and with good navigational skills for areas where the track is unformed.

 Location: Mt Richmond Forest Park, Marlborough, South Island.
-Start from Hacket road-end, 29 km south of Nelson.
+Start from Hacket road-end, 29km (18 miles) south of Nelson.

 9. Double Hut Track

 The Double Hut makes a great base for climbing Mt Taylor.
-The track starts at the Lake Heron car park across the Rakaia Valley to the Lake Emily section of Te Araroa.
+The Double Hut Track starts at the Lake Heron car park across the Rakaia Valley to the Lake Emily section of Te Araroa.
 The track takes three hours to complete taking in some excellent views of Lake Heron.

 Location: Canterbury, South Island.
-Hakatere Conservation Park – Lake Heron car park, 1.7 km along the lakeshore, off Hakatere Heron Road.
+Hakatere Conservation Park – Lake Heron car park, 1.7km (1 mile) along the lakeshore, off Hakatere Heron Road.

 10. Asbestos Cottage